-CSC 2052: Data Structures in C++ 2052 - 2 units Fall 2021
+CSC 2054: Data Structures & Lab 2054 - 4 units Fall 2021

 Point Loma Nazarene University College of Natural and Social Sciences

 PLNU Mission

 Point Loma Nazarene University exists to provide higher education in a vital Christian community where minds are engaged and challenged, character is modeled and formed, and service is an expression of faith.
 Being of Wesleyan heritage, we strive to be a learning community where grace is foundational, truth is pursued, and holiness is a way of life.